 “Using this type of technology to treat and address severe health conditions is a natural step in the human story in regards to genomic medicine,” Platt said.
 “However, to ensure that progress is ethically made, discussions that include people with diverse backgrounds and opinions will be needed.”

 Tucker asked, “What types of changes should be allowed?
 Who gets to decide this?
 How do we get permission to permanently change an individual’s DNA?
 The possibility to significantly impact health care exists, but challenges remain.
 This is one reason for the careful analysis and regulations of clinical trials.”

 Today, U.S. clinical trials are determining if human genome editing can safely and effectively treat genetic conditions.
-However, human genome editing could theoretically be used for other reasons, like changing physical traits or making other medically unnecessary changes.
+However, human DNA editing could theoretically be used for other reasons, like changing physical traits or making other medically unnecessary changes.
 This fact is where people often, understandably, become concerned or question using a tool like CRISPR.

 Looking at the challenges

 “In current CRISPR clinical trials, scientists are only targeting cells in adults,” Tucker said.
 “They avoid rewriting DNA in cells that could be passed on to future generations.
 But, if scientists alter the cells of an embryo at the time of conception, every cell in that individual would have the genetic change, and this genetic change could be passed down to future generations.”

 This is just one of the many challenges surrounding genetic editing technologies.
 Others include: